FastComments/fastcomments-blog/src/content/(5-22-2020) Monthly Engagement Overview With The FastComments Digest.md

 We hope you find this scheduled email a useful and friendly reminder of comments that may require approval.
 We also hope that in the event you don't want to use this feature you find it easy to disable.

+###### If you find something missing from this email, or you have difficulty with your email client, please reach out to your customer service representative.

 {{/isPost}}